pedrollamas/Star_wars_pygame/README.md

 Shoot: Spacebar (Press to shoot)

 To close the game, simply click the ❌ button in the window.
 If you want to play again, wait for 4 seconds and the game will automatically restart 🔁

+## Contact:
+  * 📬 Send me an email at pedrollamaslopez@hotmail.com
+  * 👨‍💼🤝 Connect with me on Linkedin at https://www.linkedin.com/in/pedrollamaslopez/

 🌟Enjoy the game and may the Force be with you!🌟